Georgia Oolong ~ Renegade Estate

 This tea is organically grown!

 Small broadly curled and twisted dark brown leaves, the dry leaves giving a very light biscuity sweetness.
-Once brewed, the aromatic wet leaf is greener in appearance with a sweet, floral aroma.
+Once brewed, the aromatic wet leaf is greener in appearance with a sweet floral aroma.
 The tea soup is a light greenish tone with shine and clarity.
 To taste, a soft smooth, creamy tea soup.
 Light, subtly smooth sweet flavours of jasmine and lilac with a touch of astringency and a splendid floral, fragrant aftertaste.
 A lightly baked oolong sharing similarities within a green tea spectrum.

 Harvested by hand in Spring '19, of a select two leaves and a bud picking standard of mixed cultivar from seed grown Chinese, Assamica and Cambodian varieties of tea bush ranging between 60-70 years old.
 Carefully processed by Tea Masters Tomas Kaziliunas, Hannes Saarpuu & the Renegade farmers collective, in their small experimental tea factory.